 - 2.4.2.1 Any rifle chambered for 5.6mm (.22 cal.) long rifle rimfire cartridges is permitted, provided it is of a type that can be loaded singly.
 A magazine, if fitted, may not be used. - 2.4.2.2 A free trigger is permitted where this has been specifically provided for at the point of manufacture, or by the fitting of a custom trigger.
-Any rifle unable to withstand the normal handling and operation associated with the sport without any risk of accidental discharge must be barred from use until judged safe by the Range Committee. - 2.4.2.3 The use of a butt plate and butt hook conforming to the standards set out in Section 2 APPENDIX A is permitted. - 2.4.2.4 The weight of the rifle with all other attachments used by the competitor, but excluding the sling, shall not exceed 8 kilograms. - 2.4.2.5 The use of a muzzle brake or compensator is prohibited.
+Any rifle unable to withstand the normal handling and operation associated with the sport without any risk of accidental discharge must be barred from use until judged safe by the Range Committee. - 2.4.2.3 The use of a butt plate and butt hook conforming to the standards set out in Section 2 APPENDIX A is permitted. - 2.4.2.4 The use of barrel extenders and tuners is permitted. - 2.4.2.5 The weight of the rifle with all other attachments used by the competitor, but excluding the sling, shall not exceed 8 kilograms. - 2.4.2.6 The use of a muzzle brake or compensator is prohibited.